JamesClonk/notes/outdoors_guide.md

 # By-the-door prep list

-This is a list of things and what/how/where they need to be organised in the hallway next to the door. 😂
+This is a list of things and what/how/where they need to be organised in the hallway next to the front door. 😂

 ## Jackets